 Articulation Articulation is both a formal system and a process.
 As a formal system, articulation policy ensures that qualifications offered at different institutions match, to the extent that standardisation allows, for transfer of credits.
-As a process, articulation involves formal and informal agreements between education providers in the context of formal policy works for them learning Bachelor of Arts BA
+As a process, articulation involves formal and informal agreements between education providers in the context of formal policy learning works for them BA Bachelor of Arts

-ASACOM or ASA Academic and Student Affairs Committee, an operating committee
+ASACOM or ASA Academic and Student Affair's Committee, an operating committee

-Learning that allows students to access materials, ask questions, and practice their skills at any time that Asynchronous
+Asynchronous Learning that allows students to access materials, ask questions, and practice their skills at any time that

-Broad-Based Black Economic Empowerment B-BBEE
+B-BBEE Broad-Based Black Economic Empowerment

-BCom Bachelor of Commerce BEd Bachelor of Education
+BEd Bachelor of Commerce BEd Bachelor of Education